Brand Build Guide by DddyAwsmSauce

 The nice thing about those Keystones is that both can be proc'ed from the passive Blaze damage; for example, let's say Arcane Comet is on cooldown when you land your ability on an opponent- but if Arcane Comet becomes available while the opponent is taken damage from Blaze, it'll proc Arcane Comet.

 My pick is Manaflow Band to help manage mana since Brand is a poke-heavy champion.

-I haven't had much mana issues with a combination of Manaflow Band and Biscuit Delivery, despite having no mana item (unless I'm building Luden's Echo, which is very rare).
+I haven't had much mana issues with a combination of Manaflow Band and Biscuit Delivery, despite having no mana item (unless I'm building Luden's Echo, which is very rare for me).

 My choice is Transcendence, which is a CDR rune that's effective on all of his abilities.

 He'll get free 10% CDR at level 10, I'll take it.